sympy/scipy-2016-tutorial/source/introduction.rst

 Note that :func:`str` is by design not aware of global configuration, so if you for example run ``bin/isympy -o grlex``, :func:`str` will ignore this.
-There is another function :func:`sstr` that take global configuration into account.
+There is another function :func:`sstr` that takes global configuration into account.

 Low-level